10yard/dkafe/readme.md

 #### GPIO Inputs

-GPIO input is supported on Raspberry Pi.
-The install script can set this up automatically for you if you plan to connect GPIO directly to arcade controls.
+GPIO input is supported on Raspberry Pi and it is my recommended option for interfacing with arcade controls.
+The DKAFE install script can set this up automatically.

-GPIO inputs are mapped to keyboard inputs in the /boot/config.txt file.
-These defaults avoid using GPIO pins that could be used with other peripherals:
+GPIO inputs can be mapped to keyboard inputs in the /boot/config.txt file.
+The chosen defaults avoid using GPIO pins that may be used with other Raspberry Pi peripherals:

 ```
 # GPIO to keyboard inputs